memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 ```

 The parameter `args` is used to fetch the required and optional arguments from
 the Cypher call.
-Parameter `result` defines the resulting value, it can carry
+The parameter `result` defines the resulting value.
+It can
-either an error or a return value, depending on the runtime execution.
-There is
+carry either an error or a return value, depending on the runtime execution.
-no `mgp_graph` argument because graph is immutable in the functions.
+There is no `mgp_graph` argument because the graph is immutable in functions.

-To initialize and register the written function as the magic function, one
+To initialize and register the written function as a magic function, one should
-should write the initialization in `mgp_init_module`.
-The registered function
+write the initialization in the `mgp_init_module`.
+The registered function can
-can then be called in similar fashion as the built-in functions, just with the
+then be called in similar fashion as the built-in functions, just with the
 syntax defining the module it is stored in: `<module>.<function_name>(...)`.

 ```cpp